admin-shell-io/id/aas/2/0/README.md

 # AAS (Asset Administration Shell)

-This is the sub-namespace resevered for the Asset Administration Shell Metamodel.
+This is the sub-namespace resevered for the Asset Administration Shell Metamodel Version 2.0.

 ## Introduction